LagoJournal/LagoJournal/README.md

 <br/>

-🌱 I love learning new technologies and increase my stack so i'm constantly researching new stuff!
+🌱 I love learning new technologies and increasing my stack so i'm constantly researching new stuff!

 👨‍💻 I'm currently expanding my skills on **TypeScript** and Web3 libraries such as **Ethers.Js** & **Web3.Js**